graphile/graphile.github.io/src/pages/postgraphile/usage-cli.md

   enables exporting the detected schema, in JSON format, to the given location.
 The directories must exist already, if the file exists it will be overwritten.
 - `--export-schema-graphql <path>`
   enables exporting the detected schema, in GraphQL schema format, to the given location.
 The directories must exist already, if the file exists it will be overwritten.
+- `--sort-export`
+  lexicographically (alphabetically) sort exported schema for more stable diffing.
 - `-X`, `--no-server`
   [experimental] for when you just want to use --write-cache or --export-schema-\* and not actually run a server (e.g. CI)
 - `-q`, `--graphql <path>`